PaddlePaddle/PaddleX/docs_new_en/module_usage/tutorials/cv_modules/small_object_detection_en.md

 **Note: The evaluation set for the above accuracy metrics is VisDrone-DET dataset mAP(0.5:0.95).
 GPU inference time is based on an NVIDIA Tesla T4 machine with FP32 precision.
 CPU inference speed is based on an Intel(R) Xeon(R) Gold 5117 CPU @ 2.00GHz with 8 threads and FP32 precision.**
 </details>
-<h2 id="quick" style="display:none;"> </h2>

 ## III.
 Quick Integration
 > ❗ Before quick integration, please install the PaddleX wheel package.
-For detailed instructions, refer to the [PaddleX Local Installation Guide](../../../installation/installation_en.md)
+For detailed instructions, refer to the [PaddleX Local Installation Guide](../../../installation/installation_en.md)<h2 id="quick" style="display:none;"> </h2>

 After installing the wheel package, you can complete the inference of the small object detection module with just a few lines of code.
 You can switch models under this module freely, and you can also integrate the model inference of the small object detection module into your project.